 I am a full-time encaustic artist, oracle card & stencil designer and the author of Storytelling Art Studio: Visual Expressions of Character, Mood and Theme in Mixed Media as well as the 'star' of the Storytelling Art Collection of DVDs.
 For many years, you may have also seen my paintings on Sherpani's Modern Vintage line of Elements handbags in REI stores and other outdoor retailers worldwide.

 Right now, I am very excited about my new online course & kit called "Create Your Own Oracle Deck."
-The new session begins on August 6th, and there's still time to register!
 I believe that creative visualization is one of the most important skills we can build as both artists and people, and, in this class, I set you on a course to developing this enormous and life-changing potential within yourself.
 It's also just a whole lot of fun, and you can see my students' beautiful decks unfold on Instagram.

 What is My Story?